Particle Physics

 - Fermi theory of weak decays, flavour mixing, parity and charge-parity violation.

-- W and Z boson discovery, evidence for 3 light neutrinos, the Standard Model.
+- W and Z boson discovery, evidence for 3 light neutrinos, Higgs boson discovery.

 Student Presentations